danbussoni/Fallback2Remove/readme.md

 Fallback2Remove identifies drives that are:

 - Physically external
-- Logically anchored inside the SCSI / Intel controller layer
+- Logically anchored inside the SCSI / Intel (or similar vendor) controller layer

 Once detected, it provides a safe and direct path to the native Windows removal dialog, while guaranteeing that all pending I/O operations are completed beforehand.